-(Mr. Maruth Saengsastra), Chairman, Executive Board of Directors.
+(Mr. Maruth Saengsastra), Chief Executive Officer

 Dynasty Ceramic Public Company Limited and Its Affiliates

 Whistle Blower Policy on Providing Protection and Fairness to Employees Giving Information on Corruption or Non-compliance with the Laws, Rules, Regulations of the Company and Code of Conduct, Effective 1 January 2015.